 - High Purity—The Mesograf™ proprietary process produces near pristine condition graphene that retains its inherent high-energy density and physical integrity.

-- High Yield—Graphene yields resulting from Mesograf’s one-step production process are 500% greater than traditional extraction methods.
+- High Yield—Graphene yields resulting from Mesograf’s one-step production process are 500 percent greater than traditional extraction methods.

 - Scalable—Grafoid can produce Mesograf™ on a scalable production basis.
 Guaranteeing large-scale supply is critical for commercial and industrial graphene applications.

 - Versatile—Mesograf™ has the potential to be adapted to the broadest possible range of industrial and consumer product applications.